 Overall Operation

 The DAP is a stateless protocol that governs clients making requests from servers, and servers issuing responses to those requests.
-This section provides an overview of the requests and responses (i.e. the messages) which DAP-compliant software MUST support.
+This section provides an overview of the requests and responses (i.e. the messages) that DAP-compliant software MUST support.
 These messages are used to request information about a server and data made accessible by that server, as well as requesting data values themselves.

 The DAP uses two responses to represent a data source.
-One response, the DDX returns metadata information describing the structure of a request for data.
+One response, the DMR returns metadata information describing the structure of a request for data.
 That is, it characterizes the variables, their datatypes, names and attributes.
-The second response, the DataDDX, returns both the metadata about the request, but also the data that was requested.
-The DDX and the metadata part of the DataDDX are represented using a specific XML[] representation.
+The second response, the Data Response, returns both the metadata about the request, but also the data that was requested.
+The DMR and the metadata part of the Data Response are represented using a specific XML[] representation.
 The syntax of that representation is defined in Section ?.

 The DAP returns error information using an Error response.
 If a request for any of the three basic responses cannot be completed then an Error response is returned in its place.

-The two responses (DDX and DataDDX) are complete in and of themselves so that, for example, the data response can be used by a client without ever requesting either of the two other responses.
-In many cases, client programs will request the DDX response first before requesting the DataDDX response but there is no requirement they do so and no server SHALL require that behavior on the part of clients.
+The two responses (DMR and Data Response) are complete in and of themselves so that, for example, a client can use the data response without ever requesting either of the two other responses.
+In many cases, client programs will request the DMR response first before requesting the Data Response but there is no requirement they do so and no server SHALL require that behavior on the part of clients.

 Operationally, communication between a DAP client and a DAP server uses some underlying already existing protocol.
 Volume 2 discusses the appropriate choices for the underlying protocol.
-Whatever protocol is used, the actual DataDDX response must conform to the Multi-Part MIME encoding described in Section ?.
+Whatever protocol is used, the actual Data Response must conform to the Multi-Part MIME encoding described in Section ?.

 In addition to these data objects, a DAP server MAY provide additional “services” which clients may find useful.
 For example, many DAP-compliant servers provide HTML-formatted representations or ASCII representations of a data source’s structure and data.
 Such additional services are discussed in Volume 2 of this specification.